 Innovation Cycles and Civilizational Renormalization

+Mechanics are natural causal substrates—thermodynamics, electromagnetism, nuclear binding energy, chemical bonds, quantum effects.
+They exist independent of human activity.
 Interventions are tools, technologies, and systems humans build to harness mechanics.
 A shaped rock is an intervention on force and mass.
 A steam engine is an intervention on thermodynamics.
 A computer is a stack of interventions on electromagnetism, semiconductor physics, thermodynamics, and quantum effects simultaneously.

-Mechanics don’t saturate.
+Mechanics do not saturate.
 Interventions do.

 The Intervention Stack